The Buddha of Suburbia (album): Music and lyrics

 According to O'Leary, the music Bowie made for The Buddha of Suburbia consisted of short "motifs – combinations of guitar, synthesiser, trumpet, percussion, [and] sitar".
 In the extensive liner notes for the album, Bowie stated that the collection "bears little resemblance to the small instrumentation of the BBC play".
 He also presented a list of influences that he drew from when creating it, including the Beach Boys' Pet Sounds (1966), Roxy Music, T. Rex, Neu!, Kraftwerk and Brian Eno.

-Reviewers have recognised numerous references to Bowie's 1970s works, with AllMusic's William Ruhlmann naming The Man Who Sold the World (1970), Aladdin Sane (1973), and Low (1977).
+Reviewers have recognised numerous references to Bowie's 1970s works, with AllMusic's William Ruhlmann naming The Man Who Sold the World (1970), Aladdin Sane (1973) and Low (1977).
 The Guardian's Mark Hooper considered Buddha "a gloriously experimental mish-mash of 70s influences", while Julian Marszalek of The Quietus found a mix of "glam, jazz, funk, ambient soundscapes and pop".

 Biographers have similarly observed the presence of pop, jazz, ambient, experimental and rock material.
 Aside from the three instrumental tracks, Pegg considers the album's lyrics "non-linear", which he believes suggests an adoption of the working methods of Eno, who Bowie listed as an influence in the liner notes.
 Bowie stated that he used "great dollops of pastiche and quasi-narrative" when crafting the lyrics as a way to reduce proper narrative form, which he considered "redundant".

 Songs

 The title track was written as a pastiche of Bowie's early 1970s sound.
 It contains musical and lyrical references to his past compositions "Space Oddity" (1969), "All the Madmen" (1970) and "The Bewlay Brothers" (1971).
 Lyrically, it primarily follows Kureishi's novel and was the only track to actually appear in the BBC serial.
 "Sex and the Church" uses a beat similar to "Pallas Athena" from Black Tie White Noise, which Buckley compares to the music of Prince.
 Pegg states that the two themes present throughout Kureishi's novel—sexuality and spirituality—combine to form the theme of "Sex and the Church".
 Bowie's vocals are distorted using a vocoder while the track ends with a sequence similar to Aladdin Sane's "The Jean Genie".
-"South Horizon" is an avant-garde jazz instrumental that Pegg believes it foreshadows the experimental tracks found on Bowie's next album Outside (1995).
+"South Horizon" is an avant-garde jazz instrumental that Pegg believes foreshadows the experimental tracks found on Bowie's next album Outside (1995).
 Bowie said that "all elements, from lead instrumentation to texture, were played both forwards and backwards.
 The resulting extracts were then intercut arbitrarily".
 It was his favourite track on the album.